-Yet lawmakers are already fighting among themselves over spending cuts that are forcing students to be dropped from existing preschool programs, the levying of higher fees for student loans and deep cuts for aid to military schools.
+Yet those public events were unlikely to sway lawmakers who are already fighting among themselves over spending cuts that are forcing students to be dropped from existing preschool programs, the levying of higher fees for student loans and deep cuts for aid to military schools.

 States spent about $5.1 billion on pre-K programs in 2011-12, the most recent school year, researchers wrote in the report.

 Per-student funding for existing programs during that year dropped to an average of $3,841 for each student.
 It was the first time average spending per student dropped below $4,000 in today's dollars since researchers started tracking it during the 2001-02 academic year.

 Adjusted for inflation, per-student funding has been cut by more than $1,000 during the last decade.